LucksLab/Irie_Brown_UV_Protection_of_Cell_free_Reactions_2025/README.md

 Change the path found in the Jupyter notebook to the path of xlsx files

-Running this notebook should generate output files SVG output files for each figure For `DLS.ipynb`
+Running this notebook should generate output heatmap SVG files contained in each manuscript figure and SI figure

+For `DLS.ipynb`

 Download the file `Particles_Compiled_DLS.csv` and change the path if necessary.
 Running this will result in a saved image files of nanoparticle DLS data, DLS_NPs.png